DENKMAL

 Technotlogy Apps

 Boolean WorksBoolean Works features the art, technics, and theory of Johannes Bongers.
-Pan-ecological applications of Boolean Logic and its operators AND OR NOT.
+Pan-ecological applications of Post-Boolean Logic and its operators AND OR NOT.
 Visit booleanworks.nl.1991 - Present

-technotlogyA realignment of Boolean Works.
-Art, life and technology revisited by an bio-philosophic OS and artistic-political Apps2022 - Present
+TechnotlogyA realignment of Boolean Works in an OS and artistic-political Apps2022 - Present

 ------------------------------